Native feeds

 CSV size limit

-The CSV file generated has a limit of 5 000 entries.
+The CSV data generated from a CSV feed has a limit of 5 000 entries by default.
 If more than 5 000 entities are retrieved by the platform, only the most recent 5 000 will be shared in the file.